ProjectIxian/Ixian-ExplorerClient/README.md

 Configuration is done via the command line by providing the following parameters:

-- `--apikey`: Required.
+- `--apiKey`: Required.
 Specifies the Explorer API key.
-- `--apiurl`: Optional.
+- `--apiUrl`: Optional.
 Specifies a custom Explorer API URL.
 Default is `https://explorer.ixian.io/api/v1`
 - `-w`: Optional.
 Specifies a different wallet name when the software starts.
 Default is `ixian.wal`

+The API Key and URL can also be provided via the .cfg file.
 Alternatively, the API key can be hardcoded by modifying the `Meta/Config.cs` file and supplying the `explorerAPIKey` with the proper value.

 ## Get in touch / Contributing